mats the damp forest floor and logs

 - Not Threatened

-The one that looks like it has been polished has stems that are creeping and sprawling, reaching 5 to 10 centimetres in length, with branches that are arranged in a loose, feathery pattern.
-The leaves are broad, glossy, and bright green to yellowish-green, with a distinct midrib and a pointed tip.
-The leaves are arranged in a flat plane, giving the branches a smooth, continuous appearance.
+You notice the shine.
+Brachythecium moss looks like it has been polished.
+It has stems that are creeping and sprawling.
+Reaching 5 to 10 centimetres in length.
+With branches arranged in a loose, feathery pattern.
+The leaves are broad, glossy, and bright green to yellowish-green.
+With a distinct midrib and a pointed tip.
+The leaves are arranged in a flat plane.
+Giving the branches a smooth, continuous appearance.
 The whole plant has a shiny, lustrous sheen that catches the light.
-It forms loose, sprawling mats that thrive in the damp edge, where the conditions are just right.
-It is the moss of the glossy sheen, the one that looks like it has been waxed and buffed.
+It forms loose, sprawling mats that thrive in the damp edge.
+Where the conditions are just right.
+It is the moss of the glossy sheen.
+The one that looks like it has been waxed and buffed.

 What makes it special is the gloss.
 Brachythecium moss is one of the glossiest mosses in New Zealand.
-Its leaves have a shiny, polished surface that reflects light, giving the plant a lustrous, almost wet appearance.
-The gloss comes from a smooth, thin cuticle that allows light to pass through to the photosynthetic cells below.
-It is the moss of the shiny leaf, the one that looks like it is always wet, the one that catches your eye in the dappled light of the forest floor.
+Its leaves have a shiny, polished surface that reflects light.
+Giving the plant a lustrous, almost wet appearance.
+The gloss comes from a smooth, thin cuticle.
+This allows light to pass through to the photosynthetic cells below.
+It is the moss of the shiny leaf.
+The one that looks like it is always wet.
+The one that catches your eye in the dappled light of the forest floor.

-The leaves are broad and glossy, with a distinct midrib and a pointed tip.
-The leaf margins are entire (smooth), and the leaves are often slightly wrinkled when dry.
-When wet, they relax and spread out, revealing the stem beneath.
-The colour is a rich, vibrant green that seems to glow in the filtered light.
+The leaves are broad and glossy.
+With a distinct midrib and a pointed tip.
+The leaf margins are entire (smooth).
+The leaves are often slightly wrinkled when dry.
+When wet, they relax and spread out.
+Revealing the stem beneath.
+The colour is a rich, vibrant green.
+That seems to glow in the filtered light.